AjM99/AjM99/README.md

 - 🔭 I’m currently working on improving my Python and Flutter skills
 - 🌱 I’m currently learning App development
-- 👯 I’m looking to collaborate on. ..
+- 👯 I’m looking to collaborate on...
 - 🤔 I’m looking for help in making  a social media app
 - 📫 How to reach me: anuj.more10424@gmail.com
 - ⚡ Fun fact: I'm a gamer  and otaku
 <br/>